bobbyboy2007/calculator/README.md

 ---
-Author - Aaryan Sign Snadhu: Design and develop a Digital outcome
+Author - Aaryan Sign Snadhu: Design and Develop a Digital Outcome
 ---